-The food and beverage (F&B) industry is a fickle one that constantly changes and evolves based on consumer trends and seasonal produce growth and therefore can be very challenging to manage in terms of inventory and resource planning.
+The food and beverage (F&B) industry is fickle and constantly evolves based on consumer trends and seasonal produce growth.
+It can therefore can be very challenging to manage in terms of inventory and resource planning.
 The challenges it faces include tough competition within the industry, seasonal demands, a constant need for innovation and sustainable practices, transportation, narrow margins, limited shelf-life of raw materials and finished product and strict health and safety requirements.
-However, it is not impossible to control these factors and managing inventory is essential to reducing waste and overheads.
+However, it is not impossible to manage these factors and achieving food and beverage inventory control is essential to reducing waste and overheads.
 If this whole area seems perplexing to you, read on for some of the challenges the industry faces and tips to overcome them.

 Seasonal and consumer demand

 In any industry, it is important to have accuracy when predicting consumer demand to better tailor manufacturing supply and avoid waste.
 This is even more important for the F&B industry as the shelf-life of product components is so short and must be optimised for consumer demand.
 When we consider the rapidly changing nature of consumer trends and the availability of seasonal produce with greatly fluctuating prices, this challenge becomes greater.

 It is absolutely essential for manufacturers to have real-time access to inventory levels so that decisions can be made swiftly and products can be ordered quickly.
 This is available through food inventory software or as a component of enterprise resources planning (ERP) software.
 It may even be possible for suppliers to have access to their customers’ inventory so that fulfilment becomes far more streamlined and efficient.

 So many components, so may units – you need a common denominator